VolkmarR/AdventOfCode-CSharp-StarterKit/README.md

 ## Executing the solvers

 To execute the solvers, you must run the generated unit tests.
-You can run them using the Test Explorer in Visual Studio.
+You can run them using the Test Explorer in Visual Studio or Rider.

-The Step1WithExample and Step2WithExample unit tests load the example.txt file, call the Parse and Solve method and compare the result with the expected result.
+The Step1WithExample and Step2WithExample unit tests load the example.txt file, call the Parse and Solve method, and compare the result with the expected result.

-The Step1WithPuzzleInput and Step2WithPuzzleInput unit tests load the input.txt, call the Solve method and save the output to a text file called output1.txt or output2.txt.
+The Step1WithPuzzleInput and Step2WithPuzzleInput unit tests load the input.txt, call the Solve method, and save the output to a text file called output1.txt or output2.txt.